-Confirm HIV and syphilis status of all pregnant patients receiving care or services at emergency departments; urgent care clinics; jails; mental health, drug treatment, and syringe services programs; and street medicine or homeless outreach programs with documented lab results or by providing opt-out HIV and syphilis testing.
+• Confirm HIV and syphilis status of all pregnant patients receiving care or services at emergency departments; urgent care clinics; jails; mental health, drug treatment, and syringe services programs; and street medicine or homeless outreach programs with documented lab results or by providing opt-out HIV and syphilis testing.

-• Screen all pregnant patients for HIV at least once and for syphilis three times during pregnancy: the first test should be as early as possible (during the first trimester), the second test should be during the third trimester (ideally between 28-32 weeks' gestation), and the third test should be at delivery.
+Screen all pregnant patients for HIV at least once and for syphilis three times during pregnancy: the first test should be as early as possible (during the first trimester), the second test should be during the third trimester (at 28 weeks gestation, or as soon as possible thereafter), and the third test should be at delivery.
 Pregnant women who initially test negative for HIV but are at higher risk should have repeat HIV testing during third trimester or at delivery if not tested during 3rd trimester.